paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-059-retail-policies-for-natural-gas-utilities.md

 **(b) Rights** The Secretary shall have the same rights as any other party to a proceeding before a State regulatory authority which relates to gas utility rates or rate design.

-**(c) Nonregulated gas utilities** The Secretary, on his own motion, may, to the same extent as provided in subsections (a) through (b) of this section, intervene as a matter of right in any proceeding which relates to rates or rate design of nonregulated gas utilities.
+**(c) Nonregulated gas utilities** The Secretary, on his own motion, may, to the same extent as provided in subsections (a) through (b), intervene as a matter of right in any proceeding which relates to rates or rate design of nonregulated gas utilities.

 ### Statutory Notes